CengizhanParlak/Basics/README_dart.md

 ## foo title

+### Performance and Use Case Recommendations (Do's and Don'ts)

+- Map v.
+List performance
+  - Reaching values v. reaching elements: List is more performant to my calculations (`stopwatch..elapsed()`).

 ### Declarative and Imperative programming

 - *When the state of your app changes (for example, the user flips a switch in the settings screen), you change the state, and that triggers a redraw of the user interface.
 There is no imperative changing of the UI itself (like widget.setText)—you change the state, and the UI rebuilds from scratch.* [flutter.dev](https://flutter.dev/docs/development/data-and-backend/state-mgmt/declarative#:~:text=of%20your%20app%3A-,When%20the%20state,-of%20your%20app)